 Code of Ethics and Practice for Counsellors, BACP

-At Stowe, School Counselling is provided by respected professional practioners who work within the pastoral team framework, and the team is based in the School's Medical Centre.
+At Stowe, School Counselling is provided by respected professional practioners who work within the pastoral team framework.
 We provide a relaxing and comfortable space for our pupils to meet with their Counsellor.

 All members of the counselling team are registered members of The British Association for Counselling and Psychotherapy (BACP).